bigskysoftware/htmx/www/content/extensions/preload.md

 By default, the extension will preload each element once.
 If you would like to keep always preloading the element, you can add `preload="always"` attribute.
 This can be useful if `hx-target` is not the element itself.
-This attribute can be conbined with other configuration attributes e.g. `preload="always mouseover"`.
+This attribute can be combined with other configuration attributes e.g. `preload="always mouseover"`.

 ### About Touch Events